dereuromark/cakephp-feed/docs/View/Rss.md

 ];
 $this->set(['data' => $data, '_serialize' => 'data']);
 ```

+You can use simple array URLs, as the RssView will automatically make all URLs absolute on rendering.

 ### Built in namespaces
 It is also possible to use one of the already built in namespaces – e.g. if you want to display